Frequently Asked Questions About Surrogacy

 This is why it is important to have a Gestational Carrier Agreement that clearly states that the gestational carrier/surrogate does not intend to have parental rights to the child.
 Additionally, it is important that parents work with attorneys to obtain a parentage order, usually through a court proceeding, that terminates any rights of the gestational carrier/surrogate (and her husband, if she is married) and establishes the parents’ parental rights.

-Am I automatically the legal parent of the child?
+Am I automatically the legal parent of the child in a surrogacy?

 What happens if I choose not to get a parentage order?